Click the thumbnail photos to enhance!

 To my knowledge is this the only picture of this species, it is not in IPN nor Gosliner et al. (2015) .

 Costasiella sp.
 01which has also a black patch behind the rhinophores, it differs by the solid white rhinophores and lacks the subapical orange ring on the cerata, and lacks the minute orange and blue spots on the head.

 Costasiella sp.
-03which differs by black pigment near the tips of the rhinophores, and lacks the minute orange and blue spots on the head.
+05which differs by the rhinophores, basally opaque white, the outer 2/3rds are black with a diffuse median whitish patch, and lacks the minute orange and blue spots on the head.

 Gosliner, Terrence M., David W. Behrens & Ángel Valdés.
 2008.
 Indo-Pacific Nudibranchs and Sea Slugs.

 Sea Challengers Natural History Books.
 Gig Harbor, Washington.
 426pp.

 Gosliner, T.M, D.W.
 Behrens & Á.Valdés.
 2015.
 Nudibranch & Sea Slug Identification Indo-Pacific.